-- (1) The Object Balls are racked with the Eight-Ball on the Spot.
-Note: red balls may be replaced by yellow and vice versa. - In the absence of any competition / tournament rules to the contrary, a coin will be tossed to determine which player will break.
-If a series of frames is to be played (A Match), the break of each subsequent frame will alternate. - (3) The first shot of a frame is called the "Break".
+(1) The Object Balls are racked with the Eight-Ball on the Spot.

+(2) In the absence of any competition / tournament rules to the contrary, a coin will be tossed or players will 'lag' to determine which player will break.
+The winner of the toss or lag shall decide who will break first.
+If a series of frames is to be played (A Match), the break of each subsequent frame will alternate.

+(3) The first shot of a frame is called the "Break".
 To "Break", the Cue Ball is played at the triangle of Object Balls from Baulk.
-The frame is deemed to have commenced the instant that the Cue Ball is played. - (4) (a) The Break will be deemed a "Fair Break" if:- - (i) At least one Colour is potted.
+The frame is deemed to have commenced the instant that the Cue Ball is played.

-AND/OR
+(4) (a) The Break will be deemed a "Fair Break" if:-

+(i) At least one Colour is potted.

+OR

-- (ii) Four Object Balls (at least) are driven to a cushion. - (b) If the Break is not a Fair Break it is a Non-Standard Foul and:- - (i) The opponent is awarded two visits. - (ii) The balls are re-racked. - (iii) The opponent re-starts the game and is under the same obligation to achieve a Fair Break. - (c) (i) If the Cue Ball is potted on a Fair Break it is a Non-Standard Foul that is penalised by the turn passing to the opponent. - (ii) If the break is not a Fair Break and the Cue Ball is potted, the penalty for failure to perform a Fair Break applies.
-(See (b) above). - (5) If the Eight-Ball is potted on any break, the balls are re-racked and the same player will break again.
+(ii) Four Object Balls (at least) are driven to a cushion.

+(b) If the Break is not a Fair Break it is a Non-Standard Foul and:-

+- (i) The opponent is awarded two visits. - (ii) The balls are re-racked.

+(iii) The opponent re-starts the game and is under the same obligation to achieve a Fair Break.

+(c) (i) If the Cue Ball is potted on a Fair Break it is a Non-Standard Foul that is penalised by the turn passing to the opponent.

+(ii) If the break is not a Fair Break and the Cue Ball is potted, the penalty for failure to perform a Fair Break applies.
+(See (b) above).

+(5) If the Eight-Ball is potted on any break, the balls are re-racked and the same player will break again.
 When the Eight-Ball is potted on the break, all other aspects of the shot are ignored.
-(Except if a Serious Foul or breech of the "Spirit of the Game occurs)
+(Except if a breach of the "Spirit of the Game occurs)

+(6) Where the wrong player performs the break, if:-

+(i) the break is fair, the opponent will continue with 2 visits and an open table.(ii) the break is not a Fair Break, see 4(b) above.